appbaseio/Docs/content/docs/reactivesearch/autocomplete-plugin/apireference.md

 ### API Definition

-The `@appbaseio/autocomplete-suggestions-plugin` comes with a rich api to customize the search experience.
+The `@appbaseio/autocomplete-suggestions-plugin` comes with a rich API to customize the search experience.

-The createSuggestionsPlugin function accepts three parameters, and returns a plugin object accepted by the `autocomplete-js`.
+The `createSuggestionsPlugin()` function accepts three parameters, and returns a plugin object accepted by the `autocomplete-js`.

 ```
 createSuggestionsPlugin(